 Hong Kong Information

 Working abroad sounds like an adventure to many people.
-However, job search in Hong Kong requires more than just the just the obvious Hong Kong CV or Hong Kong resume with Hong Kong cover letter writing and translation, it requires thorough preparation.
-You have to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some commitment and motivation (for the job, not the location!).
+However, a job search in Hong Kong requires more than just the obvious Hong Kong CV or Hong Kong resume with Hong Kong cover letter writing and translation, it requires thorough preparation.
+You have to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures and that you possess some commitment and motivation (for the job, not the location!).

-You will experience problems that probably did not even came to your mind when you decided to find employment in Hong Kong.
-For instance, you will experience the unlike immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.
+You will experience problems that probably did not even come to your mind when you decided to find employment in Hong Kong.
+For instance, you will experience unlike immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of ordinary management culture.

-Due to its location, free port status, well-developed infrastructure and low taxation, the city continues to be a regional investment hub and financial center.
+Due to its location, free port status, well-developed infrastructure and low taxation, the city continues to be a regional investment hub and financial centre.

 Most visits to Hong Kong are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against Western interests and civilian targets, including places frequented by foreigners like restaurants, hotels, clubs and shopping areas.
 In recent years, the Hong Kong authorities have carried out a number of investigations and operations against terrorist networks.